 1) Type the name of a country or region (territory, island, province or state) into the search field or scroll through the list.
 The search results are dynamic and will update as you type.

-2) Click the check box beside the country or region name to select and include it in the zone.
+2) Click the check box beside the country or region name to select it and include it in the zone.

 3) Where applicable, and if desired, click the downward arrow beside the number of regions to expand the list of regions within the country.